 “A Yorkshireman in the South will always take care to let you know that he regards you as an inferior.

 If you ask him why, he will explain that it is only in the North that life is ‘real’ life, that the industrial work done in the North is the only ‘real’ work, that the North is inhabited by ‘real’ people, the South merely by rentiers and their parasites.

 The Northerner has ‘grit’, he is grim, ‘dour’, plucky, warm-hearted and democratic; the Southerner is snobbish, effeminate and lazy – that at any rate is the theory.

 Hence the Southerner goes north, at any rate for the first time, with the vague inferiority complex of a civilised man venturing among savages, while the Yorkshireman, like the Scotchman, comes to London in the spirit of a barbarian out for loot.” – George Orwell, Road to Wigan Pier

 Orwell describes his personal idea of socialism, and what socialism is like in England.

-The general idea of Orwell’s is that socialism and communism are no longer movements of the working class.
+The general idea of Orwell is that socialism and communism are no longer movements of the working class.
 The movement is lead by the middle-class, the bourgeoisie.
-But firstly he explains how the English class-system works.
+But first, he explains how the English class-system works.